 Years of Experience

-Those who have five to nine years of work experience see average salaries of about $55K annually.
-The greater proportion of employees (31 percent) report one to four years of experience and bring home median pay of $42K per year.
+Between the one and five year mark, median pay is approximately $49K annually.
+The greater proportion of employees (32 percent) report five to nine years of experience and bring home median pay of $60K per year.

 Certifications and Degrees

-American Board of Internal Medicine Members are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $225K annually.
-Pediatric Advanced Life Support Specialists with credentials can live quite comfortably; median salaries come in at $132K per year.
-University of California, San Diego (UCSD) provides the highest financial reward to those with a Doctorate (PhD) — these employees rake in approximately $77K annually.
+Project Management Professionals are compensated at a much higher rate than non-authorized workers, bringing in close to $100K annually.
+On average, salaries rise to around $81K per year for accredited Cisco Certified Network Associates.
+University of California, San Diego (UCSD) provides the highest financial reward to those with a Doctor of Philosophy (PhD) — these employees rake in about $74K annually.

 Benefits and Perks